keegoid-nr/useful-scripts/network/diagnostics/README.md

 - `-PathpingCount <count>`: Sets the number of pings `pathping` sends to each New Relic endpoint.
 The default is `20`.

     ```powershell
-    .\infra_network_diag.ps1 -PathpingCount 50
+    .\infra-network-diag.ps1 -PathpingCount 50
     ```

 ## Output

-The script will create a directory named `infra_network_diag_<timestamp>` containing all the diagnostic files.
+The script will create a directory named `infra-network-diag_<timestamp>` containing all the diagnostic files.
 It will then create a compressed archive of this directory (`.tar.gz` or `.zip`).

 Please attach this compressed archive to your New Relic support case.

 ## License

 This project is licensed under the Apache 2.0 License.
-See the [LICENSE](/LICENSE) file for details.